tgstation/tgstation/tgui/docs/component-reference.md

 ### `Button.Input`

 A button that turns into an input box after the first click.
 Turns back into a button after the user hits enter, defocuses, or hits escape.
-Enter commits, while escape cancels.
+Enter or blur commits, while escape cancels.

 **Props:**